SofianeB/B2SAFE-B2STAGE-Training/ExampleTrainings/iRODS-User-training/iRODS-advanced-User-training.md

 #### Small exercise (5min)

 1. Label the files in */bobZone/home/di4r-user1#aliceZone/archive* with information on its original source.
-2. Introduce anonther metadata field in the original data to link to the replicas.
+2. Introduce another metadata field in the original data to link to the replicas.
 Use the key "Replica".

 ### Retrieving data by metadata (10min)
 It is worth mentioning that you are not able to query the iCAT catalogue of a remote zone.